shafiahaz2478/age-birthday-guessing-game-pythin/README.md

 to get running you must have pip and  python3

 # running the program
-If you are in linux just run run.sh or do it your self you need to install module colored
+If you are in linux just run run.sh\n or do it your self you need to install module colored